 I laughed heartily at his job description and asked the funny man and his friends how I could be of use to them.
 His face suddenly turned severe and he wanted to know if I was aware that I was breaking a city by-law by parking my bike without a special permit sticker.

 I said I was not aware of such a law.
 I added quickly that if he assured me on his word as a gentleman that I had indeed broken a city by-law, then I would, without further hesitation, believe it.
 He gave me the required assurance and I thanked him, proceeding to put the helmet back on my head.

 I mounted the bike and one of the henchmen moved in and clasped the motorcycle’s handlebars.
 I asked what the matter was and the funny man said that this matter could not be resolved that easily.
 He said that he must take the bike away and that I must follow him to pay a city fine, towing fees, release fees and a whole other list of fees.

 As it turned out, these were criminals who pose as parking attendants and extort money from people.
 I immediately knew I was in trouble because in this lawless country, such criminals work with the police and city council officials, the very people you’d look up to for help.
 So I had to think quickly.

 People tell me that I am a well-made man, about 6 feet in height, muscular but with a growing pot belly which am told does not suit me.
-People also tell me that with my light complexion and face hair shaved, I could easily pass for an army colonel working in the American embassy.
+People also tell me that with my light complexion and face hair shaven, I could easily pass for an army colonel working with the American embassy.
 So with my heart pounding and my armpits pumping out enough sweat to wash my shirt, I dismounted the bike and stood beside it, drawing myself to my full height and pushing my chest outwards.

 I mounted the bike again and inside the helmet breathed a massive sigh of relief.
 I have never parked on any street in Nairobi since that day, it had been such a warning.